siobhanhardt/cs353C/README.md

 1. npm install
 2. npm start
 3. http://localhost:6500
-4. Right click on the browser page to open the Inspect sidebar and turn on mobile mode, select responsive: iPhone 12Pro
+4. Right click on the browser page to open the Inspect sidebar and turn on mobile mode, select responsive: Broswer

 ## introduction
 We intend to create a Web Card Game which